Please wait while the formulary information is being retrieved.

 Contraindicated

-None |
+| None |

 Severe Precaution

-None |
+| None |

 Management or Monitoring Precaution

-None |
+| None |

 There are no adequate and well-controlled studies using 9vHPV in pregnant women.
 The manufacturer states that human data to date have not demonstrated any vaccine-associated risk of major birth defects and miscarriages when 9vHPV is administered during pregnancy.
-ACIP, AAP, American College of Obstetricians and Gynecologists (ACOG), and other experts state that HPV vaccine is not recommended for use in pregnant women.
+ACIP, AAP, American College of Obstetricians and Gynecologists (ACOG), and other organizations state that HPV vaccine is not recommended for use in pregnant women.

 Although pregnancy testing is not needed before initiation of the HPV vaccination series, health-care providers should question sexually active individuals about the possibility of pregnancy.
 HPV vaccination should be deferred until pregnancy is completed.
-If a woman is found to be pregnant after the HPV vaccine series is initiated, ACIP, AAP, ACOG, and other experts state that no intervention is needed, but any remaining doses of the series should be deferred until after completion of the pregnancy.
+If a woman is found to be pregnant after the HPV vaccine series is initiated, ACIP, AAP, ACOG, and other organizations state that no intervention is needed, but any remaining doses of the series should be deferred until after completion of the pregnancy.

 Although pregnancy testing is not needed before initiation of the HPV vaccination series, health-care providers should question sexually active individuals about the possibility of pregnancy.
 HPV vaccination should be deferred until pregnancy is completed.
-If a woman is found to be pregnant after the HPV vaccine series is initiated, ACIP, AAP, ACOG, and other experts state that no intervention is needed, but any remaining doses of the series should be deferred until after completion of the pregnancy.
+If a woman is found to be pregnant after the HPV vaccine series is initiated, ACIP, AAP, ACOG, and other organizations state that no intervention is needed, but any remaining doses of the series should be deferred until after completion of the pregnancy.

 Data are insufficient to assess the effects of 9vHPV on the breast-fed infant or on milk production/excretion.
 The manufacturer of 9vHPV states that the benefits of breast-feeding and the importance of the vaccine to the woman should be considered along with the potential adverse effects on the breast-fed child from the vaccine or from the underlying maternal condition (i.e., susceptibility to HPV infection).
 ACIP states that inactivated vaccines do not pose any unusual risks for the mother or her breast-fed infant.
-These and other experts state that HPV vaccine may be administered to women who are breast-feeding.
+ACIP and other organizations state that HPV vaccine may be administered to women who are breast-feeding.

 Safety and efficacy of 9vHPV have not been established in females or males 65 years of age or older.